 The Graphic Design classes are taught in a way to simulate an advertising or creative studio, which is in education terms is Project/Problem Based Learning.
 The students participate in developing logos, ads, posters for clients from the school and community.
-We design all of the marketing promotions for our Performing Arts Department for example the theatre posters, choir and orchestra posters and advertisements.
-We have worked with the SoCal Film Festival to create a brand identity and add that identity to all supporting collateral.
+The students design all of the marketing promotions for our Performing Arts Department.
+Examples can be found under the client link above.
+The students have worked with the SoCal Film Festival to create a brand identity and add that identity to all supporting collateral.
 The class has also colloborated with the Tustin Police Department, MongMonge, Organex, Gorgeously Gamine, Kawaii Kulture, Latin's Income Tax, Shop leah Lily, Noah's Nice Painting, Photonometry, CIT, and many more.
 An archive of clients and posters can be found under the clients link.
 If you are interested in becoming a client, please e-mail or call me at the school.
 I would be very happy to include you in our curriculum.

 The Graphic Design Program is now part of the CTE (Career and Tech Education) pathways.

 - A Pathway is a sequence of courses within the area of interest.